michidk/python_beginners_course/README.md

 ## What this is about (Info)
 The intention is to make the noobs familiar with the basic use of a version control system (`git`) and give them a kick-start into writing scripts (`python`) to automatize tasks.
+This is a small definition in layman's terms:
+* `git`: is a program that lets several people collaborate on the same project.
+They can work in parallel and git takes care of integrating their work into the same project.
+It can even merge changes inside the same file by different people at different times! `git` makes a snapshot whenever somebody changes something and the collection of snapshots is the `git` history.
+You can switch at any time to different points in the past of different people's workstream and investigate, copy code, change stuff etc. Programs like `git` make modern software development possible.
+The history can be saved online in a repository, famous services for this are github.com and gitlab.com.
+* `python` is what this course is actually about.
+It's a programming language that reads almost like prose.
+It's very versatile and let's you start coding without much overhead.
+Believe me, every step below is super easy and straight forward compared with the steps necessary for most other languages.

 ## How to make it work (Setup)

 ### Discover the terminal
-A terminal is the direct way to communicate with a computer.
+A terminal (or shell) is the direct way to communicate with a computer.
 To open one inside a directory do
 * Windows: shift+right click -> Open Powershell Window here
 * Linux: right click -> Open in Terminal
 * Mac: right click -> Open Terminal